 I would also like to manipulate the budget in such a way as to give an annual, possibly bi-annual, bonus to all the Sheriff's Office employees.
 This is something I strongly believe in.
 Teachers get a bonus, why not our law enforcement professionals?
 This can happen.

-I would like to create a community based, oversight board to help assess and recommend legal, and/or disciplinary action if rights are allegedly violated.
+I would like to create a community based, advisory board to help assess and recommend legal, and/or disciplinary action if rights are allegedly violated.
 This board would be within an advisory capacity only.

 According to the International Association of Chiefs of Police (IACP) and the National Institute of Health (NIH), the leading cause of death amongst law enforcement officers is cardiovascular disease (heart attack and stroke).
 If elected Sheriff, I will address this head on with physical fitness standards and requirements.
 Because, according to the CDC, nearly 80% of all cardiovascular disease events are preventable.
 Yes, preventable!
 This is a death statistic that we can change, together.